enifmada/wordcounter/README.md

 -highlights in red things that are above a modifiable word/character count limit.

--if the doc contains subcategories formatted with "Heading 1" text, the outputted question list will reflect this; furthermore, you can expand/contract subcategories by clicking on anything in the subcategory.
+-if the doc contains subcategories formatted with Heading text, the outputted question list will reflect this; furthermore, you can expand/contract subcategories by clicking on anything in the subcategory.

 -toggle viewing only questions that are too long or all questions.